 You can serve the soup with just rice and kimchi, or you can make it with radish and add sliced brisket meat and noodles for an even more delicious meal.
 Seollangtang is usually served almost bland so that each person can add his or her own amount of salt, pepper, and scallions.
 The bland taste is likely a plus if you have the typical American or Western palette and can't tolerate spicy foods well.

-- 2 pounds of ox bones and any attached meat (leg and knuckle bones)
+2 pounds ox bones, and any attached meat (leg and knuckle bones)

-- 1 pkg.
-Korean sweet potato noodles or Korean thin wheat noodles (dangmyun, cellophane, gooksu)
+1 (14-ounce) package Korean sweet potato noodles, or Korean thin wheat noodles (dangmyun, cellophane, gooksu)

-- Optional: 1 large Korean radish, peeled, halved and sliced
+1 large Korean radish, peeled, halved, and sliced, optional

-- To begin, rinse and soak the bones for two hours in cold water.
-Then, discard the water.
+Rinse and soak the bones for two hours in cold water.
+Discard the water.

-- Next, reduce heat to medium and a lower simmer, and then cook for 4 to 6 hours, skimming fat, foam and anything else off the surface.
+Reduce heat to medium and a lower simmer.
+Then cook for 4 to 6 hours, skimming fat, foam, and anything else off the surface.